oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd04.md

 |:---|:---|:---|
 | TBSL | TBSL | TBSL |

+### 2.2.6 Extensibility
+> Editor's Note - TBSL - This section will be include in a future iteration.

 ## 2.3 OpenC2 Response
 The OpenC2 Response is a message sent from an entity as the result of a command.
 Response messages provide acknowledgement, status, results from a query, or other information as requested from the issuer of the command.
 Response messages are solicited and correspond to a command.